ahmanwoods/Population-One-Localizer/README.md

 # Population One Localizer
+This is no longer needed as of the build shipped on 03/03/22, thank you bigbox :)

-Locally cache assets that are normally streamed in POPULATION: ONE.
+<s>Locally cache assets that are normally streamed in POPULATION: ONE.
 Resolves numerous issues related to asset streaming & saves bandwith.

 # Installation
 1. Install the latest version of Python 3